RWKV/RWKV-wiki/docs/advance/architecture.md

 ## How does RWKV differ from classic RNN?

-RNN traditionally, due to its sequential nature, of needing to fully process one token and its hidden state before the next taken.
+RNN traditionally, due to its sequential nature, of needing to fully process one token and its hidden state before the next token.
 Is hard to parallize and train with GPUs.
 Making them difficult to train at scale for Large Language Models.

 ![Digram showing the flow of the hiddenstates](../img/rwkv-hidden-state-flow.png)